abinit/abinit/doc/tutorial/compilation.md

 ```

 where we've used the *CC* variable to specify the C compiler.
-This step is important in order to activate support for parallel IO.
+This step is crucial in order to activate support for parallel IO.

 At the end of the configuration step, you should get the following output: